GalenIvanov/Animation-tests/README.md

 The main goal of Animate is to extend Draw in the time domain.
 This is done by using "augmented" draw block.
 Every block of Draw commands is a valid animation block.
 In order to animate the various Draw primitives, Animate introduces new keywords.
 Before we present them, let's see how to connect `animate` to Draw.

     anim-block: [
-        ; Draw and Aniamate commands
+        ; Draw and Animate commands
     ]

     view [